POWERTRICEPS/sports-betting/README.md

 ```

 ### 2. Switch to local backend

 By default, the frontend (even when running locally) talks to the deployed version of the backend.
-To run on the local backend you will have to switch the following URLS.
+To run on the local backend you will have to switch the following URLs.

-- In frontend/src/app/standings/Standings.tsx, comment out line 33 and uncomment line 34
+- In **frontend/src/app/games/[id]/GameClient.tsx**, comment out line 10 and uncomment line 11
-- In frontend/src/app/games/[id]/GameClient.tsx, comment out line 10 and uncomment line 11
+- In **frontend/src/app/GameDataProvider.tsx**, comment out line 17 and uncomment line 18
-- In fronetend/src/app/GameDataProvider.tsx, comment out line 13 and uncomment line 14
+- In **frontend/src/app/on/[id]/gamesByDate.tsx**, change line 11 and uncomment line 12

 ### 3. Backend setup